rartino/OPTIMADE/demo.rst

    :align: center
    :name: flowchart

-   This is a the figure caption.
+   This is the caption of the figure.

-This is a link to the figure `flowchart`_.
+This is a link to the figure named flowchart_.
+The link text `can be customized <flowchart_>`_.

 Inline Code
 -----------